-Students in this course enroll for varied credit in a department-approved internship with an appropriate environmental or biological organization.
-Methods of evaluation are determined by the Natural Sciences Department in conjunction with the on-site supervisor.
-An oral presentation to the Natural Sciences Department of the results of the internship is required.
+Students in this course enroll for variable credits in a program-approved internship with an appropriate environmental or biological organization.
+Methods of evaluation are determined by the Natural Sciences faculty in conjunction with the on-site supervisor.
+An oral presentation to the Natural Sciences faculty of the results of the internship is required.
 A minimum of 40 hours is required for this internship, but more time is recommended.
 Graded: Pass/Fail.
-Prerequisites: Preinternship seminar, permission of the faculty sponsor and department chair Offered fall, spring, and summer
+Prerequisites: Pre-internship seminar, permission of the faculty sponsor and the Dean for the School of Arts and Sciences.